Persdre/persdre.github.io/_pages/about.md

 At present, my research interest lies in  **LLM Agents, Graph Neural Network, Natural Language Processing, and Blockchain**.

 # 🔥 News
-- *2024.03*: &nbsp;🎉🎉 LegalExpert winned The Venture Initiation Program@SoC (VIP@SoC) with SGD10K!
+- *2024.03*: &nbsp;🎉🎉 LegalExpert winned The Venture Initiation Program@SoC in NUS with SGD10K!
 LegalExpert offers immediate, professional legal explanations and document assistance powered by LLM technology.
 - *2024.02*: &nbsp;Qian was invited to serve as a reviewer for SIGKDD 2024.
 - *2024.01*: &nbsp;🎉🎉 EX-Graph: A Pioneering Dataset Bridging Ethereum and X was accepted as a poster by ICLR 2024!